Safari goers view elephants at Chobe National Park. Photo by Charles Leonard.

 3. Hippos everywhere!

-Serondela in Chobe National Park is one of the few places in the world where you can see hippos on land during the day.
+The Chobe Riverfront is one of the few places in the world where you can see hippos on land during the day.
 Elsewhere, hippos spend the day in water and come on land at night to graze.
 But here on the Chobe Riverfront, hippos are in fierce competition with elephants, Cape buffaloes, and other herbivores for food.
 Getting out of the water during the day gives hippos more opportunities to graze.

 Two Southern ground hornbills in a dirt road and one has a frog in its mouth

-Southern ground hornbills are among the remarkable wildlife you might see in Chobe National Park.
+Southern ground hornbills are among the remarkable wildlife you might see near the Chobe River.

 4. Chobe River’s incredible diversity of wildlife

-In addition to elephants and hippos, Serondela is a great place to watch lion prides on the hunt, herds of Cape buffalo grazing, and lone crocodiles sunbathing.
+In addition to elephants and hippos, you can watch lion prides on the hunt, herds of Cape buffalo grazing, and lone crocodiles sunbathing on the Chobe Riverfront.

 African Jacana on Chobe Riverfront, Botswana